 It wasn’t hard in Okunikko to concentrate on my senses.
 I was surrounded by scent of cedar, felt the tingle of a light rain on my bare arms and was never more than a meal away from the tang of a pickled plum.

 Okunikko is less than a two-hour train journey from Tokyo, which is where most visitors arrive from.
 Here’s a useful five-day Tokyo itinerary to consider.
+And if you’re beginning your journey on the western side of the island you won’t want to miss these awesome places to visit in Osaka.

 You’ll likely be temple hopping (a lot) once you get out of Tokyo, and possibly on some down to the minute oh-so Japanese itinerary.
 Yet within all the hustle and bustle are moments ripe for reflection.
 These moments of peace can easily be found over tea, at a temple and my favourite spot – the onsen.